-Hold up, the keto diet means no carbs.
-One of the first food items you need to give up when you are following a keto diet is bread.
+Hold up; the keto diet means no carbs.
+One of the first food items you need to give up when following a keto diet is bread.

-However, if you are following a “low carb” diet or “dirty keto” you could consider almond bread.
+However, following a “low carb” diet or “dirty keto,” you could consider almond bread.
 Almond bread has relatively low carbs compared to other bread.

 It might feel like all the good foods are off-limits sometimes.
 Then, keto breakfasts come along and save the day.